isaacsuchalover/isaacsuchalover/README.md

 ### ╰─ ♡ boundaires, <br>

-> One: do not give me suggestive or pet names, those make me uncomfortable. <br>
->
+> One: Do not give me suggestive, overly affectionate, or unwanted pet names.
+I prefer to be called Isaac, Alistare, or darling.
+Please stick to those names instead of making up random nicknames or using other pet names without my permission.
+If I tell you that a name or nickname makes me uncomfortable, stop using it instead of repeatedly asking why or trying to convince me that it is harmless.

-> Two: do not randomly friend me without talking to me first, i want to know you before we add each other. <br>
-> and this counts on my socials too. you can follow me, but no, i wont follow you back unless i want to or we actually know each other.
+Two: Do not randomly friend me without talking to me first.
+I want to get to know you before we add each other.
+This applies to my socials too.
+You can follow me, but I will not follow you back unless I want to or we actually know each other.

->
-> Three: do NOT force me into your religion, try to pressure me into believing in it, or repeatedly bring it up after ive made it clear im not interested. dni if you do.
+Three: Do NOT force your religion onto me, pressure me into believing in it, or repeatedly bring it up after I have made it clear that I am not interested.
+DNI if you do.

->
-> Four: Do not say any slurs to me, i find it annoying and it makes me uncomfortable seeing it.
-And i do not believe in reclaiming slurs.
+Four: Do not use any slurs toward me, even as a joke or casually.
+I find them annoying, and seeing them makes me uncomfortable.
+I also do not believe in reclaiming slurs, so please do not use that as an excuse to say them around me.
+If I ask you to stop using certain language around me, respect that instead of arguing about it.

->
-> please respect my boundaries instead of trying to argue with me about them. if i tell you something makes me uncomfortable, stop doing it rather than making me explain myself repeatedly.
+Please respect my boundaries instead of trying to argue with me about them.
+If I tell you something makes me uncomfortable, stop doing it rather than making me explain myself repeatedly.

->
-> dont assume that because we are friends or mutuals that you automatically have permission to do whatever you want around me. i still have boundaries, and i expect them to be respected.
+Do not assume that because we are friends or mutuals, you automatically have permission to do whatever you want around me.
+I still have boundaries, and I expect them to be respected.